 - Faster Load Times: It reduces page loading times as content is readily available from the network of CDN servers.

 - High Traffic Handling: Since the content is being delivered from multiple sources, a site using a CDN for WordPress barely faces downtime or low performance even when experiencing higher traffic volume.

 - Saves Bandwidth: CDN also reduces bandwidth consumption as it limits the direct flow of requests from users to web hosting by delivering the content itself.

 - Enhanced User Experience: WordPress CDN on WordPress site does not only enhance user experience on the desktop but also on mobile devices by loading the web pages faster.
-A large number of people have started using their mobile phone to surf the Internet.
-Google has also started a mobile-friendly search initiative which means that sites which are mobile optimized will have an edge in search results.
+A large number of people have started using their mobile phones to surf the Internet.
+Google has also started a mobile-friendly search initiative which means that sites that are mobile-optimized will have an edge in search results.

 Fact: Revenue increased by 1% for every 100 ms of decrements in page load times.

 WordPress CDN Speed Test